greduan/chrome-ext-tabulator/README.md

 called or the tab groups page is displayed.
 (Event pages [this] vs. persistent background page [OneTab].)

-Currently it is useable but still in development, stuff might break and the useable parts are only core parts, the interface is still very crude/non-existent.
+Currently it is near to completion but still in development, stuff might break.

 I am not yet going to provide usage or installation instructions as this is not yet ready for use, and at this point if you want to use it you really should be